42lan/darkly/0x04-web_scraping/README.md

 Tu veux de l'aide ?
 Moi aussi !
 ```
 ## Remediation
-Detect web scraping in order to block
+- Detect web scraping in order to block
+- State in the terms and conditions a prohibition on web scraping